proateen/thirdofthenight/README.md

 # Usage

 Very simple.
-Get the Maghrib and Fajr times for your location and make sure they are correct!
+Get the Maghrib and Fajr times for your location (make sure they are correct)!
+Once you've selected the times, click on 'Calculate'.

 # Development